First Battle of Ypres: Eastern Front

 On 9 October, the First German offensive against Warsaw began with the battles of Warsaw (9–19 October) and Ivangorod (9–20 October).
-Four days later, Przemyśl was relieved by the advancing Austro-Hungarians and the Battle of Chyrow 13 October – 2 November) began in Galicia.
+Four days later, Przemyśl was relieved by the advancing Austro-Hungarians and the Battle of Khyriv 13 October – 2 November) began in Galicia.
 Czernowitz in Bukovina was re-occupied by the Austro-Hungarian army on 22 August and then lost again to the Russian army on 28 October.
 On 29 October, the Ottoman Empire commenced hostilities against Russia, when Turkish warships bombarded Odessa, Sevastopol and Theodosia.
 Next day Stanislau in Galicia was taken by Russian forces and the Serbian army began a retreat from the line of the Drina.
 On 4 November, the Russian army crossed the frontier of Turkey-in-Asia and seized Azap.

 Britain and France declared war on Turkey on 5 November and next day, Keupri-Keni in Armenia was captured, during the Bergmann Offensive (2–16 November) by the Russian army.
 On 10 October, Przemysl was surrounded again by the Russian army, beginning the Second Siege; Memel in East Prussia was occupied by the Russians a day later.
 Keupri-Keni was recaptured by the Ottoman army on 14 November, the Sultan proclaimed Jihad, next day the Battle of Cracow (15 November – 2 December) began and the Second Russian Invasion of North Hungary (15 November – 12 December) commenced.
 The Second German Offensive against Warsaw opened with the Battle of Łódź (16 November – 15 December).